isomerpages/singapore-customs-cms/_temporary-import-scheme/Alternatives to the Temporary Import Scheme/temporary-importation-exportation-of-hand-carried-non-commercial-goods.md

 ## Application Procedures

 1. Seek approval from the Competent Authority if you are temporarily importing or exporting controlled goods.
 Please refer to the  [controlled goods for import](/businesses/importing-goods/controlled-and-prohibited-goods-for-import)  and  [controlled goods for export](/businesses/exporting-goods/controlled-and-prohibited-goods-for-export).

-2. Submit the following documents at least 5 working days before the date of arrival to/departure from Singapore:
+2. Submit a [Declaration of Non-Commercial Goods](https://go.gov.sg/non-comm-goods) with the following supporting documents, at least 5 working days before the date of arrival to/departure from Singapore, for Singapore Customs’ assessment:

     -   Cover letter detailing the purpose of temporary import/export
     -   Invitation letter/event advertisement/other documents to substantiate participation in the event
     -   Hotel reservation confirmation
     -   Any other documents as specified by Singapore Customs

-    You may email the documents to [Customs Documentation Enquiry Form   ]( https://go.gov.sg/customs-doc) for assessment.

 3. Upon receiving approval from Singapore Customs, please produce Singapore Customs' approved declaration and supporting documents with the hand-carried items to checkpoint officers for clearance on your arrival into Singapore or departure from Singapore.